 Standard spray drift percentages are based on a crop-free zone of 3 meter (standard situation, see Table 1).

-However, the Activity Decree (version 2017) prescribes that in large fruit a 75% drift reducing technique is compulsory, in combination with a crop free zone of 4.5 m.
+However, the Activity Decree prescribes that in large fruit a 75% drift reducing technique is compulsory, in combination with a crop free zone of 4.5 m.
 A crop free zone of 3 meter is only allowed when a drift reducing technique of at least 90% is used.
-These reduction percentages apply to the full leaf stage.
+These DRT classes have been defined on the basis of the reduction in the full leaf stage as compared to the conventional standard technique at the evaluation zone relevant for the position of the edge-of-field ditch.